 That said, the reticles of these two models are similar, with Leupold having a Tri-MOA reticle and Nikon having an MK1-MOA reticle.
 Whichever one you choose, both will do a great job when used by any capable shooter.

-In relation to this, the parallax is different between the Nikon and Leupold, with the Monarch having a side focus parallax adjustment and the Leupold having a fixed one.
+In relation to this, the parallax is different between the Nikon and Leupold models, with the Monarch having a side focus parallax adjustment and the Leupold having a fixed one.

 If you want to be more accurate in your shooting, parallax adjustment may be necessary in order to eliminate optical illusion when you aim.
 The crosshairs will remain fixed on the target, no matter how you move your eye.

-One of the important things to consider when choosing a riflescope is the image quality you’ll see through them.
+Another important thing to consider when choosing a riflescope is the image quality you’ll see through them.
 You want to have a clear view with the right amount of brightness, sharpness, and contrast so you’re able to hit your targets effortlessly.

 The size of the objective lens plays a part in this.
 The larger the objective lens is, the more light will be drawn into the scope and the brighter the image will be.
 Both Nikon and Leupold offer varied objective lens sizes, so it’s just up to you which one to pick.